truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

             cpu: 1000m
             memory: 256Mi
 ```
-* cpu: we allocate the equivalence of 1 CPU to our service.
+> * `cpu`: we allocate the equivalence of 1 CPU to our service.
 [Read more here](https://cloud.google.com/run/docs/configuring/cpu)
-* memory: we allocate 256Mi to the container.
+> * `memory`: we allocate 256Mi to the container.
 Please consider this carefully, as your container can run out of memory on production.
 [Read more here](https://cloud.google.com/run/docs/configuring/memory-limits)

 ```yaml
   traffic:
     - percent: 100
       latestRevision: true
 ```
-* At each revision, the new one takes 100% of the incoming traffic
+> * At each revision, the new one takes 100% of the incoming traffic

 ## Deploy to Cloud Run
 Now we are all setup, let's deploy our first revision, and make it public.

-1. Enable the API
+1. Enable the Cloud Run API
 ```shell script
 gcloud services enable run.googleapis.com
 ```

-2. Create a service account for the service.
-Ensure the respect of the **Principle of least privileges**.
+2. Create a **service account** for the Cloud Run service.
+This ensures the respect of the **Principle of least privilege**.
 ```
 gcloud iam service-accounts create gcp-cloudrun-back \
     --description="Service account that executes the gcp-cloudrun-back application" \
     --display-name="GCP Cloudrun Back service account"
 ```

 3. Deploy on Cloud Run (it might take some minutes)
 ```shell script
 gcloud beta run services replace gcp-cloudrun-back.yaml \